 For instance, no write-off for what a husband uses to deny the demands of his wife to put aside a prenuptial asset agreement or for more alimony.
 There are specific examples given where legal charges incurred to tax advice or collect taxable alimony linked to a divorce are tax-deductible.
 However, this is as long as the bill specifies how much is related to taxes, and the amount of money is determined realistically.

 We hope you have now a much better understanding of how much a divorce cost in the state of Colorado.
-If you are looking to get a more personalized quote that is exclusively applicable to your case, then contact us today to schedule a complimentary risk-free consultation.
+If you are looking to get a more personalized quote that is exclusively applicable to your case, then contact a Colorado Springs family law lawyer today to schedule a complimentary risk-free consultation.